thienvuong98/perflist-jekyll/_posts/2024-04-04-new-playlist.md

 * The key also may include a transpose value.
 Some difficult base key could be transpose 1/2 or 1 tone lower then use transpose to switch - that will keep the playing simpler and allow for better solos[^1].
+* You could change the order of the performance list by dragging the row (click at the nunber and drag up and down).
+This is used to re-arrange the list per order performed.
+The new order is saved on the current browser and will persist when you reload (but only at the same browser and device).
+  To clear the local order and restored back to the server version, click on the 'Reset Order' button at the bottom of page.

 [^1]: Encourage singer to use simpler base key (w/o transposition).
 Only top-notch professional singers need to be at the exact key.
 Most others could drop 1/2 tone without any impact.